 Wool (in general)

-Wool is the textile fiber obtained from sheep and certain other animals, including cashmere from goats; mohair from goats; angora from rabbits, etc. Wool has several qualities that distinguish it from hair or fur: it is crimped, elastic, and it grows in staples.
+Wool is the textile fiber obtained from sheep and certain other animals, including cashmere from goats; mohair from goats, etc. Wool has several qualities that distinguish it from hair or fur: it is crimped, elastic, and it grows in staples.

 Care: After use, wash is often unnecessary especially if it has not been in contact with skin.
 Instead place the garment on a hanger, preferably in humid air (bathroom) and/or let it relax in open air.
 Usually the wool fibers need to be hand-washed so that they don't felt or shrink.
 Proper washing and care will ensure that your wool garment will last a lifetime.
 For machine wash, a wool program can sometimes be used.
 Liquid detergent or special detergent for wool is highly recommended.
 To make sure your wool garment gets a proper treatment, always follow the washing instructions on the label inside the garment.
 If a label says "Dry Clean Only" take the garment to a professional dry cleaner for the best results.

 Cashmere wool, usually known simply as cashmere, is a fiber obtained from Cashmere and other types of goats.
 The word cashmere derives from an old spelling of Kashmir.
 Cashmere has a fine texture and is strong, light and soft in character.
 Garments made from cashmere provide excellent insulation without bulk.
 The original undyed or natural colors of cashmere wool are various shades of grey, brown and white.